opener-project/tokenizer/README.md

 #### KAF input format

-The tokenizer is capable of taking KAF as input.
+The tokenizer is capable of taking KAF as input, and actually does so by default.
 You can do so like this:

     echo "<?xml version='1.0' encoding='UTF-8' standalone='no'?><KAF version='v1.opener' xml:lang='en'><raw>This is what I call, a test!</raw></KAF>" | tokenizer